MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/deploy-dynamics-365-app-for-outlook.md

 ---
 title: "How to deploy Dynamics 365 App for Outlook | MicrosoftDocs" ms.custom:
-description: How to deploy Dynamics 365 App for Outlook ms.date: 02/16/2021 ms.reviewer:
+description: How to deploy and install Dynamics 365 App for Outlook ms.date: 04/20/2021 ms.reviewer: ms.service: crm-online
-ms.service: crm-online
 ms.suite: